MSV021/VNGin_Test/README.md

 An example showcasing different options of the VNGin framework and how to use them.
-It will be updated as new features are added to VNGin.
+It will be updated as new features are added to <a href="https://github.com/MSV021/VNGinVNGin">VNGin</a>.